Erick-Kariuki/LearnKotlinBasics/README.md

 Through these projects I was able to learn:

--Conditionals in kotlin
+Conditionals in kotlin
  - if/else statements
  - when statements

--Use of nullability in kotlin
+Use of nullability in kotlin

--Classes and Objects in kotlin
+Classes and Objects in kotlin

--Use of function types and lambda expressions in kotlin
+Use of function types and lambda expressions in kotlin

--Kotlin Object-oriented programming
+Kotlin Object-oriented programming
- -Abstraction
+ - Abstraction
- -Encapsulation
+ - Encapsulation
- -Inheritance
+ - Inheritance
- -Polymorphisim
+ - Polymorphism